NotSoRed1/json/README.md

 # TODO
-- [ ] Add a way to validate if the parse jsons contains duplicates keys
+- [ ] Check if the parsed JSONs contains duplicate keys.
 - [ ] Implement a proper hash map for the JSON objects.
 Right now JSON objects are just a linked list of JSON values.